No. 25 Squadron RNZAF: Espiritu Santo

-On 30 January 1944 squadron personnel were flown by Lodestar and C-47 aircraft of 40 Squadron to Espiritu Santo for further training with American units.
-A further supply of eighteen SBD-4 aircraft were awaiting them, but these were almost as decrepit as the machines they had left behind in New Zealand.
-Nevertheless, the squadron was able to complete training in gunnery, dive-bombing and formation flying.
-It was during this training period that NZ5037 went missing with both crew members while on a practice Beam Approach.
-Despite extensive searches no trace of the 'plane or its crew was found.
-NZ5037 remained lost in the jungle until 1987 when it was located and returned to New Zealand by 3 Squadron.
+On 30 January 1944 squadron personnel were flown by Lodestar and C-47 aircraft of No. 40 Squadron to Espiritu Santo for further training with American units.
+Eighteen SBD-4 Dauntlesses aircraft were awaiting them so the aircrew could complete training in gunnery, dive-bombing and formation flying.
+During this period, one Dauntless was lost on an exercise and no trace of it or its crew were found.
+This aircraft was eventually discovered in 1987 and the wreckage returned to New Zealand.
+No remains of the crew, Flying Officer Alexander Moore and Flight Sergeant John Munro, were found.

 The squadron received eighteen new SBD-5 aircraft in February 1944.
 The intention was to deploy the squadron immediately at Piva Airfield on the island of Bougainville, but due to the tenuous state of the Allied beachhead on the island, deployment was delayed until the risk of shelling on the Piva Airfield had reduced.

-Bougainville
+Combat operations

-25 Squadron flew in its SBD-5s to Guadalcanal on 22 March, escorted by four Venturas and one C-47 from 40 Squadron.
+No. 25 Squadron flew in its SBD-5s to Guadalcanal on 22 March, escorted by four Venturas and one C-47 from 40 Squadron.
 A Catalina from 6 Squadron stood by at Halavo Seaplane Base in the Florida Islands as a safety aircraft.
-At Guadalcanal NZ5055, piloted by F/O Bruce Graham, swerved on landing at Henderson Field and collided with an oil-drum, the plane was written off.
 From Henderson Field the squadron flew to Piva Airfield on 23 January.
-While in transit, the gunner in NZ5063 inadvertently fired his stowed machine-guns and caused considerable damage to the fuselage.
-The guns were not supposed to be able to be fired while pointed at any part of the aircraft.
 Upon landing at Piva, the New Zealanders found themselves on a narrow beachhead, with Japanese forces shelling and attacking the perimeter.

-The first mission flown from Piva was an artillery-spotting exercise undertaken by MacLean de Lange and his gunner at 06:15 on 24 March.
+The first mission flown from Piva was an artillery-spotting exercise undertaken by MacLean de Lange and his gunner on 24 March.
 Over the course of the day, the squadron flew three more sorties against the Japanese.
 So close were the enemy, that during one of these raids, ground crew on the airstrip were able to watch the pilots drop their bombs.
+Throughout the squadron's combat tour, it would be called upon to attack Japanese supply depots and other targets on Bougainville and assist the American ground forces in their campaign on the island.
+However, its main focus was to assist in the suppression of the Japanese garrison on Rabaul, working with No. 30 Squadron in attacking the Japanese airfields there to prevent resupply by air.

+The squadron's tour ended on 20 May.
+The surviving SBDs took off from Piva and landed at Renard Field in the Russell Islands where the aircraft were returned to American ownership.
+The squadron personnel were flown to RNZAF Base Whenuapai the following day.

 Tour summary

-25 Squadron flew missions from Piva for approximately eight weeks.
-During this time they flew almost daily missions against Japanese forces on Bougainville and New Britain.
-Many of the missions were against airfields near the Japanese stronghold of Rabaul.

-In addition, dozens of artillery pieces were destroyed and considerable damage caused to airfields and other military property.

-NZ5055 crashed and was written off at Henderson Field on Guadalcanal on 22 March.
-NZ5054 and NZ5059 crashed and burned on landing at Piva on 2 April after a strike when their "hung-up" bombs jolted loose and exploded.
-NZ5058 was written off due to damage received over Rabaul on 17 April.